Rool Svelte

 // Open a space — reactive, with SSEconst space = await rool.openSpace('space-id');

-// Create a new spaceconst fresh = await rool.createSpace('My New Space');const ch = await fresh.openChannel('main');
+// Create a new spaceconst fresh = await rool.createSpace('My New Space');const mainConversation = fresh.conversation('main');

 // Import from a zip archiveconst imported = await rool.importArchive('Imported', archiveBlob);